Maili Cove

 No analysis available

 I looked for key card access, fob access, card readers, electronic entry, and keycard wording.
-The listings describe general secure/gated access but do not mention a card-based security system.
+The listings describe gated and secure access, but do not mention a card-based entry system.

 I searched for patrol-specific language such as security patrol, roving security, or patrolled building.
-While there is clear evidence of security presence, the remarks do not explicitly confirm a patrol service.
+The remarks support on-site security guard coverage, but not a patrol service.

 No analysis available